Bowel (colorectal) cancer

 Regular cancer screening is important.
 Screening can detect certain cancers before you have any symptoms.
 Finding cancers early means that treatment is likely to work best.
 In Northern Ireland, the Public Health Agency runs a screening programme for bowel cancer.
 The programme offers screening every two years to all people aged 60 to 74.

-The test used within the bowel cancer screening programme has recently changed (January 2021).
-The new test is called a Faecal Immunochemical Test (FIT).
+• The new test is called a Faecal Immunochemical Test (FIT).
 This test is easier to use and is better at detecting individuals who require further investigations.
 It is the same test as qFIT, which is used for symptomatic testing and available from your GP.

-Below is an information leaflet and animated video explaining how to use the bowel screening test kit
+Below is an information leaflet and animated video explaining how to use the bowel screening test kit:

 How to take the bowel cancer screening test - information leaflet